StuartPerrett/Replication_Code/2021_Discordant/README.md

-- The 2018 GSS dataset should be placed in a directory named "~/Raw_Data" for the code to run.
+- The 2018 GSS dataset, which can be downloaded from https://gss.norc.org/get-the-data/stata, should be placed in a directory named "~/Raw_Data" for the code to run.

-- The `Stata` do.files should be run in order, and path directories given.
+- The `Stata` do.files should be run in order, with user path directories given.